LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 ## Creating Controller and Route

-In later lessons we will have more parameters for the search, but we have to start somewhere.
+In later lessons, we will have more parameters for the search, but we have to start somewhere.
 So, for starters, we will try these criteria:

 - By city
 - By country
-- Close to geographical object (by its latitude/longitude)
+- Close to a geographical object (by its latitude/longitude)

 Let's build the controller and method for this.